Michał Rajkowski

-Michał Rajkowski (born 17 December 1984) is a Polish motorcycle speedway rider.
+Michał Rajkowski (born 17 December 1984) is a Polish former motorcycle speedway rider.

 Career

 In 2007, Rajkowski signed for the Newport Wasps and then in 2008, he rode in the highest tier of British speedway for the Belle Vue Aces.
 The following season (2009) he rode for the Edinburgh Monarchs and Polonia Piła in the Polish Liga II.

 In 2010, he rode for Berwick Bandits and Stoke Potters before joining the Glasgow Tigers in the 2011 British Premier League.
 His last appearance in Britain was during 2012, when he made a handful of starts for the Redcar Bears.